nitishpatel/nifty-wallet-inpage-provider/README.md

-# Nifty Wallet Inpage Provider
+# XDCPay Wallet Inpage Provider

-Used to initialize the inpage ethereum provider injected by MetaMask.
+Used to initialize the inpage ethereum provider injected by XDCPay.

 ## Usage